 While admission qualifications vary for semester-long programs, a student need not be currently enrolled for many courses or programs offered during the summer and Wintersession.
 The individual need only have the interest and desire to learn.

 Through its membership in the College Consortium for International Studies (CCIS), Rockland Community College offers students the opportunity to spend a semester in over 25 countries including Argentina, Australia, Chile, China, Costa Rica, England, France, Greece, Hungary, Ireland, Israel, Italy, Mexico, Morocco, Northern Ireland, Portugal, Scotland, and Spain.
 A student need not be fluent in a foreign language to participate.
 Most instruction is in English.

 Rockland Community College offers summer programs lasting from four to six weeks in many countries including many that allow students to gain greater foreign language fluency.
-In addition, the Mentor/Talented Student Honors Program (MTS) sponsors students’ participation in a three-week summer school at Cambridge University in England where topics in art history, history, science, or literature are studied in depth.
+In addition, the Sam Draper Honors Program sponsors students’ participation in a three-week summer school at Cambridge University in England where topics in art history, history, science, or literature are studied in depth.

 Study Tours Abroad